AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/simple-scoring.md

    ![](assets/image2014-9-24-11-3a47-3a51.png)

-1. Fill out the form with your first name, last name, and email address, then click&nbsp; **Submit** .
+1. Fill out the form with your first name, last name, and email address, then click  **Submit** .

    ![](assets/image2014-9-24-11-3a47-3a59.png)